Şehzade Abdurrahim Hayri: Education and career

 On 4 January 1917, Abdurrahim along with Osman Fuad visited the troops for morale-boosting purposes.
-The two young princes visited the 15th Army Corps, sent to Galicia to fight with the Austrian troops against the Russians.
+The two young princes visited the 15th Army Corps, sent to Galicia to fight alongside the Austrian troops against the Russians.
 On 1 April 1917, he was appointed as the commander of the 17th Army Corps.

-He saw an active service with the Ottoman army during First World War.
+He saw active service with the Ottoman army during the First World War.
 He saw action in battles on both the Galician and Palestinian Fronts.
 His success on the Galician Front saw his promotion, before he was sent to Palestine, where his leadership saved artillery troops under his command from a British assault.
-As a result, he was awarded with the German Order of Merit, the only member of the Ottoman dynasty to earn this order in service.
+As a result, he was awarded the German Order of Merit, the only member of the Ottoman dynasty to earn this order in service.

-On 28 August 1918, he serving as the head of the delegation visited Germany, Austria and Bulgaria.
+On 28 August 1918, while serving as the head of the delegation, he visited Germany, Austria and Bulgaria.
 The purpose of the delegation was to convey the message of the enthronement of Sultan Mehmed VI.
 On 19 October 1918, he was appointed to the headquarters of the general operations branch.
 On 8 February 1922, he was appointed as the artillery transport inspector.

-In 1922 he was considered as a Caliph.
-He got two votes in the Turkish Grand Assembly, but his cousin Abdülmecid II was eventually elected.
+In 1922 he was considered for the role of the Caliph.
+He got received votes in the Grand National Assembly of Turkey, but his cousin Abdülmecid II was eventually elected.
 On 2 August 1922, he became the president of the World Competitions Preparation Society.